Krishtof-Korda/CarND-Behavioral-Cloning-Project-Submission/README.md

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network with a lambda layer for normalizing the images, then three layers of 5x5 filters and two layers of 3x3 filters.
 The filter depths begin at 24 and end at 64.
+Each convolutional layer includes a max pooling with strides of 2x2.
 Finally I finish with four flattened step down layers of depth 100, 50, 10, and 1.
 This is based on the Nvidia end-to-end training model. (model.py lines 107-136)

 To ensure the model can handle non-linearities each convolutional layer is activated by a rectified linear unit (ReLU).
 ReLU layers ensure that the derivative can be back-propogated for error reduction between epochs.
 This is the key to iterative learning of the model.